 What followed was a brilliant team effort to create an art exhibit in NYC’s Chelsea district — famous for it’s art scene — inspired by the film and featuring exclusively formerly incarcerated artists.
 There has been, to our knowledge, no other exhibit of this size that only focused on the art of the formerly incarcerated.
 It was particularly important for this to take place in a geography that is traditionally wealthy and white.

 During the exhibit’s run, the evenings were host to private screenings and dinners with artists, activists, elected officials, journalists, influencers, celebrities, and business leaders.
-In addition to being one of the VIP guests, I served as Soze’s Social Content Director.
+In addition to being one of the VIP guests, I was hired by Soze for the project as Director of Social.
 I was responsible for producing and conducting talent interviews, strategic partnerships with individuals and community organizations, and operational support.

 The exhibit received extensive press coverage, including but not limited to Paper Magazine, Deadline, Nylon, New York Magazine, Reason, and Pix11.
 The conversation on social media generated 10+ million impressions.
 For more information, including an immersive virtual reality tour of the exhibit, click here.